jeffpar/pcjs.v1/blog/2015/02/23/README.md

 impending privilege violation), the 80386 hangs.
 The processor will remain hung until it receives an interrupt.
  [See Intel Errata #17 below]

-> The following sample program has been calculated to produce the [multiplication] error.
+> The following sample program has been calculated to produce the [aforementioned multiplication] error.
 An 80386 that fails one or more of these multiply instructions is obviously faulty.
 However, passing does not guarantee a perfect part.
 To their credit, Intel agreed to test all 80386s for a limited time and report on their success or failure.
 Since then, all 80386s have been tested before shipping.
 Those that fail have been marked "For Sixteen-Bit Software Only."
-[I believe the exact marking was "16 BIT S/W ONLY" -JP] Those that passed have been marked with a double sigma sign.
+[To be exact: "16 BIT S/W ONLY" -JP] Those that passed have been marked with a double sigma sign.
 All 80386s produced after the B1 stepping should be free of this defect.

 	; Perform various 16-bit and 32-bit multiply operations...